 25. Al Fresco Dining

 In Australia, al fresco means to dine outside.

 When the temperature is high, and the wind is a blessing, many will flock to restaurants that offer al fresco dining for fabulous food, fresh air and a bottle of wine shared amongst friends.

 You won’t hear the term BBQ in Australia, but you will the Aussie slang for it: ‘barbie’.

-Local authorities have public ‘barbies’ which anyone can use, and they even pay for the gas and maintenance required to keep them running.
+Local authorities have public ‘barbies’ that anyone can use, and they even pay for the gas and maintenance required to keep them running.